The UK care industry is currently worth an estimated £7.8 billion per year. And Britain's

 Also, things are going to happen in the care sector, hopefully for the better, such as looking more specific things like helping residents who have dementia.

 For me, I would hope that when I'm older I would end up in a home like ours, as we make a difference to the quality of people's lives.

-Another attraction is that you can buy an existing business that is already running - a bit different to setting up a start-up.
-And later on you can sell it, as it is a business with premises, which is attractive to buyers.
+Another attraction is that you can buy an existing business that is already running - a bit different from setting up a start-up.
+And later

-What are the most difficult aspects of your role and why?
+What are the most difficult aspects of your role?

 The most challenging aspect is balancing the finances, particularly in the difficult times most recently because costs have gone up in social care, but money in social services hasn't.
 So I have to manage that as well as managing our staff.

 It is difficult when you have to let staff go, but it can be necessary.
-Unfortunately in this business you do have quite high staff turnover.
-Not every employee is going to be ideal for your home.
+Unfortunately, in this

-Has your background in the health business helped you run the business?
+Has your background in the health business helped you?

 Having said that, it is possible to get to grips with it, there are lots of people that own care homes who haven't previously worked in the health sector.